cloudposse/terraform-aws-components/modules/account-map/README.md

     account-map:
       vars:
         enabled: true
+        # Set profiles_enabled to false unless we are using AWS config profiles for Terraform access.
-        # Since this is false, role_arn must be provided instead of profile in each terraform backend
+        # When profiles_enabled is false, role_arn must be provided instead of profile in each terraform component provider.
+        # This is automatically handled by the component's `provider.tf` file in conjunction with
+        # the `account-map/modules/iam-roles` module.
-        # profiles_enabled: false
+        profiles_enabled: false
         root_account_aws_name: "aws-root"
         root_account_account_name: root
         identity_account_account_name: identity
         dns_account_account_name: dns
         audit_account_account_name: audit

+        # The following variables contain `format()` strings that take the labels from `null-label`
+        # as arguments in the standard order.
+The default values are shown here, assuming
+        # the `null-label.label_order` is
+        # ["namespace", "tenant", "environment", "stage", "name", "attributes"]
+        # Note that you can rearrange the order of the labels in the template by
+        # using [explicit argument indexes](https://pkg.go.dev/fmt#hdr-Explicit_argument_indexes) just like in `go`.

-        # The template used to render Role ARNs.
+        #  `iam_role_arn_template_template` is the template for the template [sic] used to render Role ARNs.
-        # Note that if the `null-label` variable `label_order` is truncated or extended with additional labels, this template will
-        # need to be updated to reflect the new number of labels.
-        iam_role_arn_template: "arn:aws:iam::%s:role/%s-%s-%s-%s"
+        #  The template is first used to render a template for the account that takes only the role name.
+        #  Then that rendered template is used to create the final Role ARN for the account.
+        iam_role_arn_template_template: "arn:%s:iam::%s:role/%s-%s-%s-%s-%%s"
-        # The template used to render AWS Profile names.
+        # `profile_template` is the template used to render AWS Profile names.
-        # Note that if the `null-label` variable `label_order` is truncated or extended with additional labels, this template will
-        # need to be updated to reflect the new number of labels.
-        profile_template: "%s-%s-%s-%s"
+        profile_template: "%s-%s-%s-%s-%s"

 ```

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->